carlospijanowski/estudos-2025/teoria/os 100 mais.md

 * Let me put it this way: scaling solves symptoms, not the root cause.
 * Let me put it this way: if the mapper breaks, the whole domain breaks.

-“ensurance” (interpreting as “assurance” / “guarantee”)
+“assurance” (interpreting as “assurance” / “guarantee”)
 * We added extra logging as an assurance for debugging incidents.
 * Code reviews give us assurance that critical flows stay consistent.
 * The retry layer provides assurance during peak traffic.